orientechnologies/orientdb-docs/Java-Multi-Threading.md

 |![](images/warning.png)|Since v2.1 OrientDB doesn't allow implicit usage of multiple database instances from the same thread.
 Any attempt to manage multiple instances in the same thread must explicitly call the method `db.activateOnCurrentThread()` against the database instance BEFORE you use it.|
 |---|---|

-Multiple database instances points to the same storage by using the same URL.
-In this case Storage is thread-save and orchestrates requests from different ```ODatabase*``` instances.
+Multiple database instances point to the same storage by using the same URL.
+In this case Storage is thread-safe and orchestrates requests from different ```ODatabase*``` instances.

 ```
 ODatabaseDocumentTx-1------+